 Milk production results from hormonal changes.
-Soon after you give birth, the hormone prolactin becomes active, which enables your breasts to begin producing large amounts of milk1.
+Soon after you give birth, the hormone prolactin becomes active, which enables your breasts to begin producing large amounts of milk.
 Breast size, or the amount of fatty tissue your breasts contain, does not affect these hormonal changes and therefore does not factor into milk production.
 Rest easy knowing that small cup size is no reason for concern.
 The amount of milk you produce is just a matter of supply and demand.
 The more your baby feeds, the more milk your breasts will produce.
 Don’t worry if you have a hungry baby because your body will be able to keep up.

 Breastfeeding with Small Breasts: What to Expect

 Here are a few things you may notice as you learn how to breastfeed with small breasts:

 - Your breasts might grow.
-Even if you were on the smaller side before pregnancy, it’s common for breasts to increase in size and fullness throughout the duration of pregnancy and up to two weeks after you give birth2.
+Even if you were on the smaller side before pregnancy, it’s common for breasts to increase in size and fullness throughout the duration of pregnancy and up to two weeks after you give birth.

 - You may have to breastfeed more often.
-While women with small breasts produce the same amount of milk as women with large breasts, they also have less storage capacity, which means the baby might take in less food during each feeding3.
+While women with small breasts produce the same amount of milk as women with large breasts, they also have less storage capacity, which means the baby might take in less food during each feeding.

-- Your baby may prefer one breast over the other4.This may occur for several reasons, and it isn’t necessarily a reason for concern.
-Do your best to encourage the baby to nurse from both breasts to give him or her the most milk possible during each feeding.
+- Your baby may prefer one breast over the other.This may occur for several reasons, and it isn’t necessarily a reason for concern.
+Do your best to encourage the baby to nurse from both breasts to give them the most milk possible during each feeding.